Developmental disability: Societal attitudes

 Initial efforts focused around reforming the institution; however, that began to change by the late 1960s.
 The normalization movement began to gain ground in the US and internationally.
 In the US the publication of Wolf Wolfensberger's seminal work "The Origin and Nature of Our Institutional Models", was very influential.
 This book posited that society characterizes people with disabilities as deviant, sub-human and burdens of charity, resulting in the adoption of that "deviant" role.
 Wolfensberger argued that this dehumanization, and the segregated institutions that result from it, ignored the potential productive contributions that all people can make to society.
 He pushed for a shift in policy and practice that recognized the human needs of "retardates" and provided the same basic human rights as for the rest of the population.

 The publication of this book may be regarded as the first move towards the widespread adoption of the social model of disability in regard to these types of disabilities, and was the impetus for the development of government strategies for desegregation.
 Successful lawsuits against governments and an increasing awareness of human rights and self-advocacy also contributed to this process, resulting in the passing in the U.S. of the Civil Rights of Institutionalized Persons Act in 1980.

 From the 1960s to the present, most U.S. states have moved towards the elimination of segregated institutions.
 Along with the work of Wolfensberger and others including Gunnar and Rosemary Dybwad, a number of scandalous revelations around the horrific conditions within state institutions created public outrage that led to change to a more community-based method of providing services.

 By the mid-1970s, most governments had committed to de-institutionalization, and had started preparing for the wholesale movement of people into the general community, in line with the principles of normalization.
 In most countries, this was essentially complete by the late 1990s, although the debate over whether or not to close institutions persists in some states, including Massachusetts.

 Individuals with developmental disabilities are not fully integrated into society.
 Person-centered planning and person-centered approaches are seen as methods of addressing the continued labeling and exclusion of socially devalued people, such as people with a developmental disability label, encouraging a focus on the person as someone with capacities and gifts, as well as support needs.

+In the USA new laws were established to protect the people with developmental disabilities from discriminations such as the 1990 Americans with Disabilities Act (ADA) and the 2000 Developmental Disabilities Assistance and Bill of Rights Act (DD Act).